Lower Brule Man Sentenced for Assaulting a Federal Officer

-The investigation was conducted by the U.S. Marshals Service and the Bureau of Indian Affairs.
-Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.
+The investigation was conducted by the Bureau of Indian Affairs, Lower Brule Agency.
+The case was prosecuted by Assistant U.S. Attorney Meghan N. Dilges.

 Walking Bull is allowed to self-report on January 20, 2017.